HCDigitalScholarship/summer-django/tuesday/sockets.md

 - [HTTP bin](https://httpbin.org/)

 - With Python, we can easily create a socket and send requests.
 Below is a simple client script with a GET request.
-For more a more detailed discussion of sockets.
-- Real Python has a wonderful tutorial [Socket Programming in Python](https://realpython.com/python-sockets/) by Nathan Jennings.
+For more a more detailed discussion of sockets Real Python has a wonderful tutorial [Socket Programming in Python](https://realpython.com/python-sockets/) by Nathan Jennings.
 Try pasting the script below into a Python shell.

 ```python
 import socket